bchh325/trading-site/README.md

 **The website does not currently display correctly for mobile.
 I will work on proper CSS styling for mobile devices later**

-**If you wish to view a sample user, you can use the following credentials to Sign In or you can create your own account:**
+**If you wish to view a sample user, you can use the following credentials to Sign In:**

 **Username: testuser**